fulcrumresearch/quibbler/README.md

 quibbler server
 ```

-Default port is 8081.

-You need to configure the claude code hook for quibbler.
+You then need to configure the claude code hook to send events to quibbler.
 Run `quibbler add` to do this, either from a specific project dir you want to add it to, or from `$HOME` if you want it globally.

 Then just start claude code!
-It will run in the background and interrupt your agent when needed.
+Start coding and it will run in the background and interrupt your agent when needed.

 ## License